Initialize new project (recommended: organized rules structure)

 rulesync install --update

-# Fail if lockfile is missing or out of sync (for CI); fetch missing skills using locked refs
+# Fail if lockfile is missing or out of sync (for CI); fetch missing artifacts using locked refs

 rulesync install --frozen